Summary and Distance between Sets of Texts based on Topological Data Analysis

-More specifically, it is a log-linear classifier with continuous projection layer following the architecture shown and explained in Figure \ref{fig:skipgram}.
+More specifically, the neural network follows the architecture shown and explained in Figure~\ref{fig:skipgram}.

-\subsection{Topological data analysis}
+\subsection{Topological Data Analysis}

-The field of computational topology and, specifically, topological data analysis were born as a combination of topics in geometry, topology, and algorithms.
+The field of computational topology and topological data analysis were born as a combination of topics in geometry, topology, and algorithmics.
 In this section, some of their basic concepts are recalled.
-For a a detailed presentation of this field, \cite{Edelsbrunner10,Munkers84} are recommended.
+For a a detailed presentation of these fields, \citep{Edelsbrunner10} and \cite{carlsson_vejdemo-johansson_2021} are recommended.

-As we will mention below, we are interested in how a space is connected taking into account, somehow, the distribution of a point cloud in the space.
-Considering this aim we will recall, firstly, homology, and lately, persistent homology which are fundamental TDA tools.
-The information obtained when computing persistent homology is usually encapsulated as a persistence barcode.
-Finally, the bottleneck distance will be shown as the main distance to compare persistence barcodes.
+We will recall, firstly, homology and, lately, persistent homology as fundamental tools of TDA.
+The information obtained when computing persistent homology is usually encapsulated in a persistence diagram.
+Next, the concept of persistent entropy is introduced as a summary tool for persistence diagrams.
+Finally, the bottleneck distance will be shown as the main distance to compare persistence diagrams.